IPNL-POLYU/pyrtklib/readme.md

 ## News

 ### 2025.10.03
-We roughly adapt pyrtklib5 binding to [rtklib_demo5 2.5.0 EX](https://github.com/rtklibexplorer/RTKLIB).
+We now support python 3.12 and 3.13.
+And we roughly adapt pyrtklib5 binding to [rtklib_demo5 2.5.0 EX](https://github.com/rtklibexplorer/RTKLIB).
 But it's not fully tested.
 Please kindly report issue when you have trouble.
 And we have a more pythonic frontend called [TASGNSS](https://github.com/PolyU-TASLAB/TASGNSS).
 Feel free to have try.

 Our paper has been successfully published in *IEEE Transactions on Intelligent Transportation Systems*!
 If you find our tool useful, please cite our paper, thanks so much!
 ```latex